symfony/symfony-docs/console/lazy_commands.rst

 The :class:`Symfony\\Component\\Console\\CommandLoader\\ContainerCommandLoader`
 class can be used to load commands from a PSR-11 container.
-As such, its constructor takes a PSR-11 ``ContainerInterface`` implementation as first argument and a command map as last argument.
+As such, its constructor takes a PSR-11 ``ContainerInterface`` implementation as its first argument and a command map as its last argument.
 The command map must be an array with command names as keys and service identifiers as values::

     use Symfony\Component\Console\CommandLoader\ContainerCommandLoader;